Abhijit-Barik01/Abhijit-Barik01-Wobot-AI-OpenCV-C-assignment/README.md

 ## Dockerized Appilication
-Pull this docker image from docker hub: docker pull avijit1963/wobotai12.cppopencv:latest
+Pull this docker image from docker hub:

+docker pull avijit1963/wobotai12.cppopencv:latest

 Run docker container:

-docker run -it --rm -v $(pwd):/app avijit1963/wobotai12.cppopencv:latest /bin/bash
+docker run -v $(pwd)/images:/app/images -it avijit1963/wobotai12.cppopencv:latest
+Verify Docker Volume Mounting:
+When you run the Docker container with -v $(pwd)/images:/app/images, it mounts the local images directory to the container's /app/images directory.
+Make sure the images are accessible within the container